What's wrong with Gravois?

 Quick build safety improvements at key locations where car crashes have led to fatalities.

 • This would use temporary materials that can be installed cheaply, quickly, and efficiently, to slow traffic and ensure drivers pay attention.
-Examples include hardened centerlines, that require drivers to make more careful turns, medians that would prevent driving in the center turn lane, and bump outs that would restrict parking at corners where it’s currently not allowed.
+Examples include:

 Changing the speed limit.

-• A 25 mph speed limit would allow for more substantial safety improvements to the street, such as raised crosswalks.
+• A 25 mph speed limit that would pave the way for more substantial safety improvements to the street, such as raised crosswalks.

 Fixing sidewalks.